rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/index.md

 * SIG members are appointed/approved by SIG sponsors/leaders - The sponsors/leaders typically have write permissions to relevant wikis and git repos
 * SIG sponsors/leaders may be asked to be a mailing list moderator
 * SIG channels will be public under a name such as `SIG/name` with an optional IRC channel to be bridged.
+* Optionally: define if work with CentOS Stream will be applicable for the SIG

 ## SIG Reporting